lidusol/lidusol/README.md

 - 👋 Hi, I’m @lidusol
-- 👀 I’m interested in mobile and web development
+- 👀 I’m interested in well and mobile app development
-- 🌱 I’m currently learning ERP with odoo, SEO and digital marketing
+- 🌱 I’m currently learning nestjs, neo4j and graphsql
-- 💞️ I’m looking to collaborate on front-end applications and mobile app development
+- 💞️ I’m looking to collaborate on web and mobile applications
-- 📫 How to reach me, via telegram @lydia_solomon
+- 📫 How to reach me, via email lydiasolomon97@gmail.com or LinkedIn at Lydia Solomon

 <!---
 lidusol/lidusol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.